While it may not be safe to TRAVEL, you could still take a TRIP…

 This was shortly after our session on Ketamine with Kristen Arden from Mindbloom (WATCH NOW).
 Then I spoke with Charlotte James, who co-founded The Sabina Project, a black-led psychedelic education, training and harm-reduction initiative, about Sacred Earth Medicine.

-On Wednesday, 9/23, I’m speaking with Bett Williams, author of the new memoir, The Wild Kindness; A Psilocybin Odyssey (Dottir Press).
-Sign up for Exploring Psilocybin with Bett Williams for FREE.
+I also spoke with Bett Williams, author of the new memoir, The Wild Kindness; A Psilocybin Odyssey (Dottir Press) You can watch her discuss her experience here (WATCH NOW).

 I’ve been suffering from depression all my life, although not knowing what it was until my 40s when I was in the throes of postpartum depression (PPD).
 Suddenly, my parents revealed that my mom had something similar and that her mom, my abuelita, did, too.